AutomateAsia/com.ambiclimate/README.md

 * English

 ## Acknowledgement
-Thanks to [alisdairjsmyth] (https://github.com/alisdairjsmyth) for developing the node-ambi-climate.
+Thanks to <a href="https://github.com/alisdairjsmyth">alisdairjsmyth</a> for developing the node-ambi-climate.